SerbanSlincu/passwordManager/README.md

 Now, to run it, do:

-# heisenberg set service password
-in order to set your password for a serivce
+-- heisenberg set service password in order to set your password for a serivce

-# heisenberg generate service
-in order to generate a secure password for a serivce
+-- heisenberg generate service in order to generate a secure password for a serivce

-# heisenberg get service
+-- heisenberg get service
 in order to get the password for a serivce

+-- heisenberg help
+in order to obtain the list of available commands